Arc de Triomphe, as seen from the front

 History of the Arc de Triomphe

 Napoleon commissioned the building of the Arc in January of 1806, after his victory on December 2nd at Austerlitz.
-Architect Jean-François designed the Arc.
+Architect Jean-François Chalgrin designed the Arc.
 It took two years to lay the foundations, in 1810 at the inauguration of empress Marie Louise, the walls were only just above the ground.
 So Chalgrin designed a trompe-L’oeil from wood and canvas.

 Arc de Triomphe as seen from the Eiffel Tower